-- Build PNG or GIF images from graphic data in the game snapshot (using the #UDG, #UDGARRAY, #FONT and #SCR macros) - Create hyperlinks between routines and data blocks that refer to each other (by use of the #R macro in annotations, and automatically in the operands of CALL and JP instructions) - Neatly render lists of bugs, trivia and POKEs on separate pages (using [Bug:\:\], [Fact:\:\] and [Poke:\:\] sections in a ref file) - Produce ASM files that include bugfixes declared in the skool file (with @ofix, @bfix and other ASM directives) - Produce TAP files from assembled code (using bin2tap.py)
+- convert a TAP or TZX file into a 'pristine' snapshot (using tap2sna.py) - disassemble SNA, Z80 and SZX snapshots as well as raw memory files - distinguish code from data by using a code execution map produced by an emulator - build still and animated PNG/GIF images from graphic data in the game snapshot (using the #UDG, #UDGAR-RAY, #FONT and #SCR macros) - create hyperlinks between routines and data blocks that refer to each other (by use of the #R macro in annotations, and automatically in the operands of CALL and JP instructions) - neatly render lists of bugs, trivia and POKEs on separate pages (using [Bug::], [Fact::] and [Poke::] sections in a ref file) - produce ASM files that include bugfixes declared in the skool file (with @ofix, @bfix and other ASM directives) - produce TAP files from assembled code (using bin2tap.py)

-For a demonstration of SkoolKit's capabilities, take a look at the complete disassemblies of Skool Daze, Back to Skool and Contact Sam Cruise.
-The latest stable releases of the source skool files for these disassemblies can always be obtained from pyskool.ca; the latest development versions can be found on GitHub.
+For a demonstration of SkoolKit's capabilities, take a look at the complete disassemblies of Skool Daze, Back to Skool, Contact Sam Cruise, Manic Miner and Jet Set Willy.
+The latest stable releases of the source skool files for these disassemblies can always be obtained from skoolkit.ca; the latest development versions can be found on GitHub.